tethysplatform/tethys/docs/tutorials/google_earth_engine/part_2/file_upload.rst

 1. Add New Modal for File Upload Form
 =====================================

+Create a new `Bootstrap Modal <https://getbootstrap.com/docs/3.4/javascript/#modals>`_ with a button in the left navigation to open it.

 1. Add a new button titled **Set Boundary** to the bottom of the ``viewer`` controller in :file:`controllers.py`: